 If your periods are irregular, heavy or missing altogether, there’s a chance you could have a problem with your thyroid.

 The thyroid is a small butterfly-shaped gland that sits at the base of the neck.
 This gland produces the hormones that control metabolism – how your body uses energy.
-The thyroid’s hormones are super-important, regulating many functions from body weight and menstrual cycles to cholesterol levels.
+The thyroid's hormones are super-important, regulating many functions from body weight, to menstrual cycles, to cholesterol levels.

-Today, Pink Parcel’s resident gynecologist, Mr Narendra Pisal, tells us the NTK’s of thyroids and periods.
+Today, Pink Parcel's resident gynaecologist, Mr Narendra Pisal, tells us the facts on of thyroids and periods.

 Do thyroid problems affect periods?